-Not only was every green and bunker touched, new concrete cart paths were constructed on holes 1 and 9 and every hole on the back nine.
+Not only was every green and bunker touched, but new concrete golf cart paths were also constructed on holes 1 and 9 and every hole on the back nine.
 The other paths on the front nine remain asphalt, with significant work done to them too.
-The new concrete paths will last a long time and must have been quite an undertaking given the slope of many holes at NorthRiver.
+The new concrete golf cart paths will last a long time and must have been quite an undertaking given the slope of many holes at NorthRiver.

 Two holes, Nos.
 11 and 14, underwent much more involved changes.

-The most significant design change on the course is that the landing area in the fairway of No. 14 has been raised; thus allowing for a view of the green which was obscured by the sharply rising fairway.
+The most significant golf course design change is that the landing area in the fairway of No. 14 has been raised; thus allowing for a view of the green which was obscured by the sharply rising fairway.
 Fairway bunkers have been removed and the fairway has shifted shape and orientation.
 The devilish green, and false front, remains, so it will still be a tough hole.

 Indeed, the real teeth of NorthRiver, the closing five holes, will still pose many questions and anyone who can defend a lead in a championship over these holes will have deserved their win.